 750 St Clair Street || +1 714-754-1944

-If you are looking for a diverse breakfast spot that offers a great mix of options, Roosters is a great spot to grab some breakfast with a small café feel.
+If you are looking for a diverse breakfast or brunch spot that offers a great mix of options, Roosters is a great spot to grab some breakfast with a small café feel.

-This Costa Mesa breakfast restaurant has plenty of healthy options like scrambled eggs, sausage, and avocado with a variety of menu options offering exciting blends of flavors and sizes for every eater.
+At his Costa Mesa breakfast restaurant, there’s a lot of healthy options like scrambled eggs, sausage, and avocado toast, with a variety of menu options offering exciting blends of flavors and sizes for every eater.

 If you are looking for something a little more adventurous, try out the Elvis sandwich which is a slice of French toast topped with peanut butter and bananas with a drizzle of chocolate and powdered sugar to top off the ultimate sweet-lovers breakfast.